 The industry has long been keen on LED technology, which can be reduced to such an extent that it can also be used in consumer electronics - especially in mobile devices - not only for lighting but also for the independent display of content in natural colours.
 And another criterion is immensely important: the lowest possible energy consumption.
 After all, even the most exciting technological innovation is not much fun for the user if the battery needs to be recharged after just a few hours.

-OLEDs (Organic Light Emitting Diode) have been available for some time now - LEDs made of organic semiconducting materials that light up themselves, i.e. do not require backlighting.
-OLEDs have excellent black values and represent a wide colour spectrum.
+OLED (Organic Light Emitting Diodes) have been available for some time now - LED made of organic semiconducting materials that light up themselves, i.e. do not require backlighting.
+OLED have excellent black values and represent a wide colour spectrum.
 However, they are currently still quite expensive to manufacture, not very bright, suffer from burn-in effects under certain conditions and do not yet reach the service life of conventional displays.

 No wonder that virtually all major display manufacturers are now preparing for the future and are looking for production processes that are as reliable as they are economical.

 In Herzogenrath near Aachen, Germany, AIXTRON has been driving forward the development of production systems that can also be used for micro-LEDs for many years and is playing a decisive pioneering role in the production of this next generation of displays.